The Best Low-Carb Pumpkin Spice Muffins (Dairy-Free)

 These muffins are quite sweet, so in case you don’t have a major sweet tooth, or just prefer not-that-sweet muffins, you can reduce the amount of erythritol to 1/2 cup + 1 tablespoon (135 ml).

 As always, feel free to use your favorite pumpkin pie spice mixture.
-The one I’ve found from Frontier Natural Products is my all-time favorite, a handy ready mixture of delicious spices.
-Frontier Natural Products has also pumpkin pie spice in a jar, but somehow I found it not that tasty than the pumpkin pie spice they sell in a 16 oz (454 g) bag.
+The one I’ve found from Frontier Natural Products is my all-time favorite, a handy ready mixture of deliciously fragrant spices.
+Already the smell is unbelievably scrumptious, I’m in heaven each time I smell the seasoning!
+It really reminds me of fall season and the harvest time with all its delicious foods (that naturally include plenty of pumpkin!).
+Frontier Natural Products has also pumpkin pie spice in a jar, but somehow I didn’t find it so tasty than the pumpkin pie spice they sell in a 16 oz (454 g) bag.
 Well, to my understanding it should be exactly the same stuff, but seems to differ a bit.
+I wonder why.

-You can serve these muffins on their own, or topped with whipped cream sweetened with vanilla stevia.
+You can serve these muffins just like that, or topped with whipped cream sweetened with vanilla stevia.
 For an exceptionally great treat, you can whip up a batch of Quick Low-Carb Cream Cheese Frosting and frost the cooled muffins with that.
 Yum!

 elviira